The best bits of the Christmas season

 Sorting out presents

 Not gonna lie, I do love receiving a present but I also very much enjoy picking out the perfect present for everyone in my family too.
+I am always on sites like Crunch Reviews, looking to see which gadgets and tech have got the best review and is the most reliable.
 I would like to think I know my family and friends every well so my gift choices usually go down well, or they’re very good actors!
 I tend to buy a range of gifts for each person just so I know that I’ve covered all bases.
 I often look for cool new things to buy for stocking fillers and use sites like NoveltyStreet to do so, and then choose more sentimental gifts for larger presents that go under the tree.
 And when there is then a giant pile of presents ready, well it’s time to get wrapping!
 Now, I absolutely love wrapping presents and making them look pretty!
 I’ve been working with The Body Shop* to contribute to their gift wrapping hub – it’s full of tips and tricks for wrapping your gifts.

 My main tip covered making your own gift tags.
 I decided to combine gift tags with my love of sewing and made some hand-sewn tags.
 Basically just use your needle to punch the design into the paper first, then come back through with some thread and boom.
 Plus, it’s a nice little extra gift as a bookmark too.
 If you have someone in your family who’ll really appreciate the sewing, you could also take a look at some seamstress gifts to pair with the tag.
 This way it can give you something to bond over and you could even create something together.
 A few years back, I bought my grandma a few gifts designed for a seamstress and we’ve worked on several gifts together.
 It’s like the gift that keeps on giving!

 Decorating the flat